Enjoy your Welsh

 Listening and watching

 S4C have an online channel for learners, as part of their on-demand service, Clic.
 Learners can use English subtitles or simplified Welsh subtitles when watching the programmes.
-S4C also broadcast programmes for Welsh learners every Sunday morning, including a simple Welsh language news programme.
+There are also box sets available for you to enjoy.

-You can practise by reading Welsh-language books, magazines and websites.
-You can read news items, features and interviews on the BBC Cymru Fyw website.
-Use the VOCAB button for English translations.
-There's also online news magazine Golwg360 and the parallel.cymru website, which publishes interesting Welsh and English articles, side by side.
+You can enjoy your Welsh by reading Welsh-language books, magazines and articles.
+Read news items, features and interviews on BBC Cymru Fyw and Golwg360 where you can use the VOCAB button for English translations.
+Parallel.cymru also publish interesting articles in Welsh and English.
 You can also try the blog pages on the National Museum Wales and The National Library of Wales websites.

 Lingo Newydd is a magazine for Welsh learners which offers easy-to-read articles, features, news as well as vocabulary lists.

-There are 22 'Mentrau Iaith' (language initiatives) across Wales which organise different activities through the medium of Welsh.
+There are 22 'Mentrau Iaith' (language initiatives) across Wales who organise different activities through the medium of Welsh.
+Mentrau Iaith organise events for the family, sporting activities, festivals such as Tafwyl and more.
+Click here to find your local ‘Menter Iaith’.

 Theatr Genedlaethol Cymru

-Theatr Genedlaethol hold pre-show talks for Welsh learners before their productions and the Sibrwd app offers a live audio translation for non-Welsh speakers and Welsh beginners.
+Theatr Genedlaethol Cymru produce Welsh-language dramas.
+Often, they hold pre-show talks for Welsh learners before their productions and the Sibrwd app offers a live audio translation for non-Welsh speakers and Welsh beginners.